 Here we are providing NCERT solutions for class 7 science chapter 12 which deals with the topic of reproduction in plants.
 The NCERT solutions that we are offering here have been designed to help students learn and practice questions and different concepts related to this topic.
-Besides, this chapter is quite important and includes topics like types of reproduction, how plants reproduce, seed formation, seed dispersal, etc. The NCERT class 7 science solutions for chapter 12 given here contains solved exercises along with suitable examples that will helps students to prepare well for exams.
+Besides, this chapter is quite important and includes topics like types of reproduction, how plants reproduce, seed formation, seed dispersal, etc. The NCERT solutions for chapter 12 of class 7 science given here contains solved exercises along with suitable examples that will helps students to prepare well for exams.
 The solutions include both objective and long and short type of questions related to this chapter and it further gives an idea about the exam pattern and marking scheme of the paper.

 Q.1.Fill in the blanks: